UWE-Ruby/week-01/README.md

 ## Sharpening Your Weapons

 Before preparing for battle it is important that you have steeled your nerve and sharpened your tools.
 With software development you must do the same.
-Before we enter into the world of mature land of Ruby, that we are prepared for any chance encounter.
+Before we enter into the vast land of Ruby, you must be prepared for any chance encounter.

-    The following exercises inolve a lot of software installation.
+    The following exercises involve a lot of software installation.
 With that comes a whole host of new problems as every system is different.
 In some instances this may already be easy or already completed.
 In others this may be your undoing.
 I implore you to stay with it and know that we are all here to help you make it through.

 1. [Install Git](http://help.github.com/mac-set-up-git/)

 Git is a distributed version control system.
 This is an essential tool to ensure your work is saved and versioned successfully.

-    An exercise near the end encourages you to return to learn more about git.
+    An optional 'Exploration' exercise below encourages you to return to learn more about git.

 ### Linux / Mac

 2. Install RVM and Ruby 1.9.2 (Linux/Mac)

     Sorry Window's users, there is no rvm for Windows.
-There is [Pik](https://github.com/vertiginous/pik) but the instructors cannot support it.
+There is similar tool called [Pik](https://github.com/vertiginous/pik) which works quite well.
+However, the instructors cannot support Pik.

 Ruby Version Manager (RVM) allows you to install multiple ruby versions on your system and switch between them easily.
 You may be asking: _Why am I worrying about multiple different versions of Ruby when I don't even know how to program in one?_ Great question, you sure are smart!

-Even if you are only going to use one Ruby version it is still important to ensure that you are familiar with a tool that is industry standard.
+Even if you are only going to use one Ruby version it is still important to ensure that you are familiar with a tool that is a community standard.
 It also makes it unbelievably easier to install ruby.

-If you are comfotable with the command line and or on linux, Visit: http://beginrescueend.com/rvm/install/ If you are on MacOS, there is a useful and fun GUI: [JewelryBox](http://jewelrybox.unfiniti.com/)
+If you are comfortable with the command line and or on linux, Visit: http://beginrescueend.com/rvm/install/.
+For single user installations (where only one user will run ruby), rvm should be installed in user mode (without sudo).

+If you are on MacOS, there is a useful and fun GUI: [JewelryBox](http://jewelrybox.unfiniti.com/)